 The NFL football games on Thanksgiving began in 1934 when the Detroit Lions played the Chicago Bears.
 The Lions have hosted a Thanksgiving Day game ever since and the next longest are the Dallas Cowboys since 1966.

 We wish you all a very Happy Thanksgiving.
-It will be nice for so many to be able to be together again for the holidays.
 For those in the military who will be away from family and loved ones, we thank you for your service and for keeping us safe.